UBC-CS/cpsc330-2023s/README.md

 Here are some ground rules:

-- If you are unable to submit a deliverable on time, please reach out **before** the deliverable is due.
+- If you are unable to submit a deliverable on time, please reach out (cpsc330-admin@cs.ubc.ca) **before** the deliverable is due.
 - If you need extra support, the teaching team is here to work with you.
 Our goal is to help each of you succeed in the course.
-- If you are struggling with the material, the new hybrid teaching format, or anything else, please reach out.
+- If you are struggling with the material, the new hybrid teaching format, or anything else, please reach out (via cpsc330-admin@cs.ubc.ca or the [instructor](mailto:mehrdad.oveisi@ubc.ca) directly).
 I will try to find time and listen to you empathetically.
 - If I am unable to help you, I might know someone who can.
 UBC has some [great student support resources](https://students.ubc.ca/support).

 ### Covid Safety at UBC